nicholflowers/Cheating-at-Scrabble/README.md

 ## 📌 Overview

-Scrabble players construct words from a rack of letter tiles, with each word scoring points according to the value of its tiles.
+In Scrabble, players construct words from a rack of letter tiles, with each word scoring points according to the value of its tiles.
 A Scrabble cheater automates the search for the optimal play.
 Rather than relying on what a player can recall, it evaluates the entire official Scrabble dictionary against a given rack and returns every valid word, scored and ranked from highest to lowest.

-## 🎯 Project Goals
+## 🎯 The Challenge

-- Finds all valid Scrabble words that can be built from a 2 to 7 letter rack
-- Scores each word by official Scrabble letter values and ranks by score, then alphabetically
-- Supports wildcards (`*` and `?`), each standing in for any letter and scored as zero
-- Validates input and returns clear, helpful error messages instead of crashing
+Matching words to a rack is simple when every tile is a fixed letter.
+A few things make it harder:

+- **Wildcards multiply the possibilities:** a wildcard can stand in for any letter, and a rack can hold two, which sharply increases the number of words to check
+- **Scoring has to be deliberate:** a wildcard scores zero, so when a word can be made with or without one, the version built from real letters (the higher score) is the one that should be returned
+- **Performance matters:** the program must return results in under 30 seconds even when the rack holds two wildcards

 ## 📋 Constraints

-- **Standard library only:** no third-party packages
+- **Standard Python library only:** no third-party packages
-- **Wildcards:** at most two per rack (`*` and `?`), each scored as zero
-- **Performance:** must return results for a rack with two wildcards in under 30 seconds
-- **Error handling:** invalid input returns a clear message describing the problem.
-The program does not crash or surface a raw error trace.

 ## 🗂️ Data